lhr-solar/Controls-MinionTestPCB/PULL_REQUEST.md

 - [X] Units are in metric.
 - [X] Everything in schematic level is annotated and all components have datasheets associated with them.
 - [X] BOM was generated at schematic level and price of all components is listed in BOM somewhere.
-- [ ] 2 Members of the team have already reviewed my PR
+- [X] 2 Members of the team have already reviewed my PR
 - NOTE: Approver will not look at PR if 2 other members haven't reviewed first

 ## Schematic Level Requirements
-- [ ] Is proper noise resistance given to all peripheral devices (bypass caps and coils/ferrites)?
+- [X] (NOT APPLICABLE) Is proper noise resistance given to all peripheral devices (bypass caps and coils/ferrites)?
-- [ ] Is proper ESD protection given to all MCU input pins (zener diodes)?
+- [X] (NOT APPLICABLE) Is proper ESD protection given to all MCU input pins (zener diodes)?
-- [ ] Is proper power protection given to peripheral devices (zener diodes)?
+- [X] (NOT APPLICABLE) Is proper power protection given to peripheral devices (zener diodes)?
 - [X] Are peripheral units used properly (reading datasheet)?
 - [X] Are testing points added at useful places?
-- [ ] Is there proper short to GND protection at MCU outputs (inline resistors)?
+- [X] (NOT APPLICABLE) Is there proper short to GND protection at MCU outputs (inline resistors)?
-- [ ] Do ADC inputs have caps?
+- [X] (NOT APPLICABLE) Do ADC inputs have caps?
-- [ ] Are ADC inputs biased so there is room above expected value to determine if value is being overflowed?
+- [X] (NOT APPLICABLE) Are ADC inputs biased so there is room above expected value to determine if value is being overflowed?
 - [X] Are LED's located at useful places (comm, power, debugging, extra GPIO)?
 - [X] Are parts chosen easy to collect?
 - [X] Are parts chosen easy to solder?
-- [ ] Is there reverse polarity protection on inputs?
+- [X] (NOT APPLICABLE) Is there reverse polarity protection on inputs?
 - [X] Schematic should have version number in Revision portion on bottom right of top level sheet.

 ## Layout Level Requirements

 ### 2D Spacing
-- [ ] The components are spaced out at an optimal distance.
+- [X] The components are spaced out at an optimal distance.
 	- All components can be easily hand-soldered.
 	- IPC-SM-782A Standard requires a minimum distance of 1.0mm from edge to edge.
-- [ ] Components that are in parallel with each other are spaced out at an equal distance when possible.
+- [X] Components that are in parallel with each other are spaced out at an equal distance when possible.
-- [ ] The components are aligned with each other when possible.
+- [X] The components are aligned with each other when possible.
-- [ ] Components are grouped based off of functionality.
+- [X] Components are grouped based off of functionality.
 	- E.g. all components for CAN should be grouped.
-- [ ] Bypass capacitors are less than 1cm away from their respective IC's power pins.
+- [X] (NOT APPLICABLE) Bypass capacitors are less than 1cm away from their respective IC's power pins.

 ### 3D Spacing